Dynamics of quarks and gauge fields in the lowest-energy states in QCD and QED: Relation between quantities in (1+1)D and (3+1)D

-The authors would like to thank Prof. Y. Jack Ng for helpful communications.
-CYW's research as supported in part by the Division of Nuclear Physics, U.S. Department of Energy under Contract DE-AC05-00OR22725.
+{\bf Acknowledgments} The authors would like to thank Prof. Y. Jack Ng for helpful communications.
+CYW's research was supported in part by the Division of Nuclear Physics, U.S. Department of Energy under Contract DE-AC05-00OR22725 with UT-Battelle, LLC